 Phosphorus (P) limitation has been regarded as the rule in freshwater systems and the basis for phytoplankton growth management.
 We hypothesised that P would be the limiting nutrient for phytoplankton growth in Grahamstown Dam, a shallow, mesotrophic reservoir, across different seasons and on different experimental time scales.
 Seven fully factorial microcosm assays with additions of nitrogen (N) and P were conducted in situ during different seasons.
 The influence of longer experimental duration was examined in two 18-day mesocosm assays.
 Additions of N and P in combination evoked significantly higher phytoplankton biomass and biovolumes of individual algal genera compared with controls and other treatments in both types of experiment.
 There were some significant responses to P additions in the microcosm assays in winter.
 Some genera first responded to combined P and N addition and then to P only addition during the mesocoms assays.
 Our results show that P was not the limiting nutrient across all seasons but that phytoplankton was mostly co-limited by N and P. A longer experimental time scale did not change this outcome at the biomass level.
 This implies that input of N as well as of P should be considered in the management of phytoplankton growth.

-Phyu, YL, Palmer, CG, Warne, MS, Dowse, R, Mueller, S, Chapman, JC, Hose, GC & Lim, RP 2013, 'Assessing The Chronic Toxicity Of Atrazine, Permethrin, And Chlorothalonil To The Cladoceran Ceriodaphnia Cf. Dubia In Laboratory And Natural River Water', Archives Of Environmental Contamination And Toxicology, vol. 64, no. 3, pp. 419-426.View/Download from: UTS OPUS or Publisher's site
+Phyu, YL, Palmer, CG, Warne, MS, Dowse, R, Mueller, S, Chapman, JC, Hose, GC & Lim, RP 2013, 'Assessing The Chronic Toxicity Of Atrazine, Permethrin, And Chlorothalonil To The Cladoceran Ceriodaphnia Cf. Dubia In Laboratory And Natural River Water', Archives Of Environmental Contamination And Toxicology, vol. 64, no. 3, pp. 419-426.View/Download from: Publisher's site

 The majority of ecotoxicological data are generated from standard laboratory-based experiments with organisms exposed in nonflowing systems using highly purified water, which contains very low amounts of dissolved organic matter and suspended particulates.
 However, such experimental conditions are not ecologically relevant.
 Thus, there is a need to develop more realistic approaches to determining toxicity, including both lethal and sublethal effects.
 This research provides information on the effect of natural water constituents, such as suspended particulates and dissolved organic matter, in river water (RW) on the chronic toxicity (7-day reproductive impairment) of the pesticides atrazine, chlorothalonil, and permethrin to the freshwater cladoceran Ceriodaphnia cf. dubia.
 Standard bioassays were conducted under standard laboratory and more environmentally realistic conditions (using RW).
 The 7-day IC25 (reproduction impairment) values of atrazine, chlorothalonil, and permethrin to C. cf. dubia ranged from 862.4 to >1000, 51.3 to 66.4, and 0.19 to 0.23 µg/L, respectively.
 Using the Globally Harmonized System of Classification and Labelling of Chemicals, atrazine is classified as moderately to highly toxic, whereas permethrin and chlorothalonil were both highly toxic.
 The presence of dissolved organic matter and suspended particles in natural RW did not significantly (p > 0.05) change the toxicity of any of the pesticides to C. cf. dubia compared with that tested in laboratory water (LW).
 For the tested pesticides, toxicity testing in LW provided an adequate estimate of the hazard posed.